ravendb/book/Intro/Intro.md

 *[Chapter 21](#high-availablity) - High Availability -*  brings failure to the table, repeatedly.
-We'll discuss how RavenDB handles failures in production, how to understand, predict and support RavenDB in keeping all of your databases accessible and high performance in the face of various errors and disasters.
+We'll discuss how RavenDB handles failures in production, how to understand, predict and support RavenDB in keeping all of your databases accessible and highly performant in the face of various errors and disasters.

 *[Chapter 22](#disaster-recovery) - Recovering from Disasters -* covers what happens after disaster strikes.
 When machines melt down and go poof, or someone issues the wrong command and the data just went into the